Bitvise SSH Client as a Windows Service

 - -profile=...
 Loads the profile you created earlier.
 Enter the full path to the location of your profile file.

-Enter appropriate values in the fields on the Settings tab as follows:
+Enter the appropriate values in the fields on the Settings tab as follows:

-- (Required) Logon Account: Enter the Windows account under which the application is to be run, e.g. the account you login to your computer as to run the Bitvise SSH Client normally).
+- (Required) Logon Account: Enter the Windows account under which the application is to be run (e.g. the account you login to your computer as to run the Bitvise SSH Client normally).

-- (Required) Password / Confirm Password: Enter the logon account's password twice.
+- (Required) Password / Confirm Password: Enter the account's password twice.

-- (Optional) Interact with Desktop: Interact with Desktop: If this setting is enabled (default), the applications' output messages can be seen in the console window on Windows Session 0.
-To switch to Session 0, it may be necessary to install FireDaemon Zero and ZeroInput.
-Alternatively, this setting may be disabled, in which case the application's messages will be hidden.
+- (Optional) Interact with Desktop: Interact with Desktop: If this setting is enabled (default), the program's output messages can be seen on Session 0.
+To switch to Session 0, it may be necessary to install FireDaemon Zero and FireDaemon ZeroInput.
+Alternatively, this setting may be disabled, in which case the program's messages will be hidden.